Quantum Capsule Networks: Numerical details

 As for the reconstruction task, the loss function has two parts.
 Except for the classification loss, we need to consider an extra reconstruction loss.
-Although we have already achieved the state-of-the-art accuracy in the classification task by use of the cross-entropy loss $L_\mathrm{CE}$, such loss function is unable to retain enough information for the output capsule state.
+Although we have already achieved a good performance in the classification task by use of the cross-entropy loss $L_\mathrm{CE}$, such loss function is unable to retain enough information for the output capsule state.
 Under this circumstance, we replace the above cross-entropy loss with a margin loss $L_\mathrm{M}$ as the first part of the loss function for the reconstruction task,

 where $T_c=1$ if and only if $c$ matches the label of the input image.
 We set $m^+=0.9$ and $m^- = 0.1$ as constants, and define the activation probability $P_c = \mathcal{P}(\chi_c) = \text{Tr}(\chi_c^2)$ as the purity of the $c$-th output capsule state $\chi_c$.
 Since the margin loss $L_\mathrm{M}$ measures the purity of the capsule states, it can capture the essential quantum information that required to reconstruct the original data.
 The second part of the loss function is the reconstruction loss, where we use a mean square loss,